Essential Wiring Guidelines for USB 2.0 Devices

-6. To reduce crosstalk, maintain a distance of at least 20mil between other signal networks and the ground differential line.
-If the ground and differential line are too close, the impedance of the differential line will be affected.
+• Maintain a distance of at least 20mil between other signal networks and the ground differential line to reduce crosstalk.

 Contact